mariposacoop/autheremin/README.md

 autheremin.delete(username, function(err) {
   if(err) throw err
-  // all records with that username removed from the database })
+  // all records with that username deleted from the database })
 ```